ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 # How to Generate HEAL-compliant Data Dictionaries

-In order to submit a data dictionary to the Platform, the data dictionary must conform to the HEAL variable-level metadata schema.
+In order to submit a study’sa data dictionary to the Platform, the data dictionary must conform to the HEAL variable-level metadata schema.
 This page will show you how to use a tool we’ve created (healdata-utils) to help you generate a HEAL-compliant data dictionary.

 !!! info
      A current version of Python will be required to run the HEAL Data Utilities (healdata-utils).